 Audits

-are intended to provide recommendations to executive branch management which improve
+are intended to provide recommendations to executive branch agency management to improve

-the efficiency and effectiveness of state agencies.
-Audit recommendations are solution based and
+their agency's efficiency and effectiveness.
+Audit recommendations are solution-based and

 result in benefits to state agencies and Nevadans.
 Audits identify cost

-savings, freed up resources, increased revenues, and enhanced safety and
+savings, free up resources, increase revenues, and enhance the safety and

 welfare of the citizenry.